gjzbrg/egzamininformatykAnswers/README.md

       .then(script => eval(script));
     ```

-2. After running the script, the correct answers will be printed in the console, like:
+2. After running the script, the correct answers will be highlighted and printed in the console, like:

     ```
     1. A